Statutes of The European Federation of Addiction Societies

 The means of attaining these ends shall consist more particularly of:

-2.1 Organising or co-organising one Congress of Addiction Research per year in one of the countries represented in the membership of the Federation.
+2.1 Organising or co-organising one conference of addiction per year in one of the countries represented in the membership of the Federation.

 2.2 Appointing special Committees, groups or individuals for the purpose of studying all problems related to the aims of the Federation.

-2.5 Making known its activities as well as those of Congresses and national or regional meetings and those of its Committees by all appropriate means and, in particular, through the medium of its official publications.
+2.6 Making known its activities as well as those of conferences and national or regional meetings and those of its Committees by all appropriate means and, in particular, through the medium of its official publications.

 3.Membership